SURVEY & ARTILLERY (cont'd)

 Technical Data

-Leather map holder with pockets for colour pencils, eraser, ruler etc.
+Leather map holder with pockets for colour pencils, eraser, ruler etc. and straps for horse saddle, bike etc.

 - Two compartments inside